artsy/artsy.github.io/_posts/2016-10-26-jwt-artsy-journey.md

   - `exp`: Expiration time.
   - `iat`: Time this JWT was issued.
   - `iss`: Issuer of this JWT (ex. our main API)
-  - `aud`: Audience of this JWt (ex.
+  - `aud`: Audience of this JWT (ex.
 Our mobile application)
   - `jti`: JWT ID, unique identifier for this JWT

 Most JWT libraries honor these claims and can automatically validate them so we don't have to handle things like expiration ourselves.

-In our new approach, every `ClientApplication` has it's own secret key.
+In our new approach, every `ClientApplication` has its own secret key.
 When we get a new login for specific application:

 - We find the application in our database to make sure it is still valid and has access to our API.